ConstantPark/Nerual-Network-Acceleration-1/README.md

 ## Neural Network Acceleration Study
 This is a repository of the study "neural network acceleration".
 The goal of this study is to understand the acceleration of nerual networks on various devices.
-The topic of acceleration includes `CPU`,`GPU`, `FPGA`, `ASIC` and `PIM`.
+The topic of acceleration includes `CPU`,`GPU`, `FPGA`, `ASIC` , `NPU` and `PIM`.
 Our materials are open to this github and youtube.

-#### CPU and GPU
+#### CPU/GPU and NPU
 - Desinging optimized BLAS for CPU or GPU
 - Optimal primitive selection on heterogeneous system architecture (HSA) device
 - CUDA/OpenCL kernel design